-The policy of Four Marks Parish Council (the Council) is to evict unauthorised encampments (caravans and vehicles) as promptly as practical.
-The cost of removal shall be met by the Council and authorised at the monthly meetings in the normal manner.
-The procedure for removal can be authorised by the Clerk, under Delegated Powers, in conjunction with any two Parish Councillors, or three Councillors if the Executive Officer is unavailable.
+The policy of Four Marks Parish Council is to evict unauthorised encampments (caravans and vehicles) as promptly as practical.
+The cost of removal shall be met by the Parish Council and authorised at the monthly meetings in the normal manner.
+The procedure for removal can be authorised by the Clerk in conjunction with any two Parish Councillors, or three Councillors if the Clerk is unavailable.